GioEpic123/gio_chat_app/README.md

 Project Outline
 ------------

-### ← README.md -- THIS IS NOT UPDATED, COPIED FROM ANOTHER PROJECT
+### ← README.md

 That's this file, which you are currently reading :)

 ### ← index.html

-These two files are responsible for the home page of the game, including the log in via Snapchat's Login Kit.
-If you are not added onto my login kitm
+This is the main file that hosts all of the main elements.
+It gets manipulated by adding the messages onto it during runtime.

 ### ← main.css

-These are responsible for running the snake squad game. game.html relies on game.css for styling and game.js for interactivity.
-The entirety of the game runs in game.js, with very minimal styling applied to the actual game screen.
-Most of the CSS in this project is for styling the initialization page.
+This file handles most of the CSS in the application, since most of the elements come from Google's MDL Framework

 ### ← main.js

-[Filler Text]
+This code handles the bulk of the work, interfacing with a firebase backend to deploy the website on a firebase server (link below)

 ## Assets
 All Colors are imported from the Google Material Design Lite Stylesheets